 Spooner Ranch House, Museum & General Store

-The historic Spooner Ranch House serves as park headquarters, museum and gift shop for Montaña de Oro State Park.
-Built in 1892, the house offers unmatched ocean views, as well as a glimpse into the Central Coast’s significant agricultural history.
+The historic Spooner Ranch House serves as park headquarters, museum and gift shop for Montaña de Oro State Park in Los Osos, CA. Built in 1892, the house offers unmatched ocean views, as well as a glimpse into the Central Coast’s significant agricultural history.

 Historical Overview of Spooner Ranch